anoma/nspec/docs/architecture-1/abstractions/physical-dag.md

 The witnesses in an observation can include any other observation `o` (just `commitment(o)`) or any arbitrary data `d` (`hash(d)`).
 Arbitrary data could include transactions, other network-layer messages, or anything else, but agents inspecting other observations will only care about (and be able to parse) certain formats of data.

+!!! quote

-> Efficiency / anti-DoS note: We do not want agents downstream of a particular observation to need to do any processing of witnessed events in the past history of that observation which they do not care about.
+     Efficiency / anti-DoS note: We do not want agents downstream of a particular observation to need to do any processing of witnessed events in the past history of that observation which they do not care about.
 To reduce data processing, the `witnesses` set could instead be a tree itself, such that agents need only retrieve a path in order to verify the witnessing of a particular datum.

+!!! quote

-> Efficiency / anti-DoS note 2: Although there is a singular physical DAG, agents still choose who to receive messages from and whether or not to witness them, and will likely refuse to accept & include other messages carrying a high computational load unless they are specifically paid to process them, incentives are aligned a-priori, or similar.
+     Efficiency / anti-DoS note 2: Although there is a singular physical DAG, agents still choose who to receive messages from and whether or not to witness them, and will likely refuse to accept & include other messages carrying a high computational load unless they are specifically paid to process them, incentives are aligned a-priori, or similar.

 ### Properties